jdutronc/Credit_Risk_Analysis/README.md

 <br>

 - balanced accuracy score is 79%
-- high_risk precision is about 4% only with 67% sensitivity
+- high-risk precision is about 4% only with 67% sensitivity
 - F1 is higher at 7%
 <br clear="left"/>